 I am not shilling the Blurt blockchain already.

 Publishing and engaging with other community members on Blurt feels more peaceful, healthy, and rewarding than its parent and sister blogging platforms.

 I like that Blurt is forging its path rather than stealing from its parent and sister chains.

 That speaks a lot about the Devs because they didn’t choose the seemingly easy path to stardom.

-I believe this will make it easier and faster for new people to join the platform if creating an account is direct and simple.
+This will make it easier and faster for new people to join the platform if creating an account is direct and simple.

-Also, one of the admins in their discord group mentioned paying for account creation using a credit card, but that’s a really terrible idea — to me.
+Also, one of the admins in their discord group mentioned paying for account creation using a credit card, but that’s a terrible idea — to me.
 I can’t even think about that.